hitzhangjie/go-patterns/behavioral/1_chain_of_responsibility/readme.md

 Solution:

+    The Chain of Responsibility pattern addresses this by creating a chain of objects, each having a chance to handle the request.

     The Chain of Responsibility pattern is a behavioral design pattern that allows an object to pass a request along a chain of potential handlers until the request is handled or reaches the end of the chain.
 This pattern promotes loose coupling between the sender and receiver of a request, providing flexibility in dynamically assigning responsibilities.

-    The Chain of Responsibility pattern addresses this by creating a chain of objects, each having a chance to handle the request.

-    The sender of the request is unaware of the objects in the chain and simply sends the request to the chain or the first object in the chain.

     The Chain of Responsibility pattern consists of three main components:
     - Handler interface
       The Handler interface defines a common method for handling requests and